 Ongoing Programs

-Food For Families Will return in Fall 2023 For almost 30 years, multiple generations of our community have made meals to feed hungry New Yorkers.
+Food For Families Sundays at 12:00pm: Will return in Fall 2025 For over 30 years, multiple generations of our community have made meals to feed hungry New Yorkers.
 Advance sign-up will be required (look for the link in an upcoming eblast).
-All participants must be age 12 or older (ages 12-15 must be accompanied by an adult) and must observe COVID safety rules, including: — wearing masks and maintaining appropriate distancing — showing proof of vaccination Each participant should bring five loaves of whole wheat bread and 16 pieces of fruit (preferably apples and oranges) and wear a hat to comply with Department of Health regulations.
-We’ll be making sandwiches to donate along with fruit to City Harvest to feed hungry New Yorkers.
+All participants must be age 12 or older (ages 12-15 must be accompanied by an adult).
+Each participant should bring five loaves of whole wheat bread and 16 pieces of fruit (preferably apples and oranges) and wear a hat to comply with Department of Health regulations.

-Stitch-A-Thon ~ will return next year ~ Gather for a while with other stitchers.
+Stitch-A-Thon Sundays at 1:00pm: Will return in Spring 2025 Gather for a while with other stitchers.
 Show off your latest projects; get help from our experts; make a hat or scarf for our Cold Weather Project for donating to New York’s needy.

-Sisterhood Board Meetings (Sisterhood members only) Wednesdays at 6:30pm: June 7.
-Times are subject to change; be sure to RSVP All Sisterhood members are invited to join our bi-monthly board meetings when we share thoughts about our upcoming and past events, social action initiatives and what we can do to support each other and the EET community.
+Sisterhood Board Meetings (Sisterhood members only) Wednesdays at 6:30pm: April 23, June 4 (Zoom) All Sisterhood members are invited to join our bi-monthly board meetings when we review programs and social action initiatives, discuss how we can support each other and the EET community, and hear guest speakers on meaningful topics.
 RSVP requested to sisterhood@eastendtemple.org.

 Scheduled Programs